tjarker/Telemetry/README.md

 A provisional hardware setup of the solar car and support vehicle modules was implemented using two Teensy microcontrollers on perfboards.
 A range test of the two modules had a successful and reliable transmission distance of up to around 160 m.
 While this does not satisfy the original goal of 400 m - 1000 m, the final solution is concluded to have a good communication chain design between the solar car and support vehicle modules, and can be readily improved upon to support a longer transmission distance.

+---

 ![](documentation/images/SystemSchematic.png)

 ---

 The code for the two microcontrollers can be found in the [Firmware](Firmware) folder.
 The code for the user interface is located in the [TelemetryUI](TelemetryUI) folder.

+An example showing how to access the UDP stream in Matlab is shown [here](matlab/udpClient.m).

 The paper connected to the project can be found [here](documentation/DTU_Roadrunners_Solar_Car_Telemetry_Paper.pdf) and the project poster can be found [here](documentation/DTU_Roadrunners_Solar_Car_Telemetry_Poster.pdf).